meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Building the state machine

-Now that we have all of the ingredients, we can build our state machine.
-Because the system under test takes one argument, we also pass that argument to the state machine.
+Now that I have all of the ingredients, I can build my state machine.
+Because the system under test takes one argument, I also pass that argument to the state machine.

 ```haskell
 sm :: String -> StateMachine Model Command IO Response